SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 A support user is a user in the {{< management-tenant >}} with specific permissions.
 This user can log in to the target tenant and impersonate the target user.

-To configure a user in the {{< management-tenant >}} as support user, you need to assign the relevant roles to the user.
+To configure a user in the {{< management-tenant >}} as support user, you must assign the relevant roles to the user.
 This can either be done by using a global role or by inventory roles.

 **Using a global role**